-For us, environmental impact is also about reducing the use of single-use plastics and spreading love and respect for our earth and our oceans.
+For us, environmental impact is also about reducing the use of single-use plastics, offsetting our carbon and spreading love and respect for our earth and our oceans.
 It's about working with manufacturers that are in-line with our values – manufacturers that create patterns to maximise our fabric use and to reduce the number of offcuts, and who are passionately involved in cleaning up our oceans.
 Last but not least, for us, environmental impact is about reconnecting our #cecilesisters with our earth to raise awareness about more eco-friendly ways of living.

 Spreading the message of buying less, choosing well, and making pieces last is one of the best things we can do to encourage more eco-friendly purchases.
 At the end of the day, loving and caring for the pieces we already have does help to reduce our environmental impact.